New Dinosaur Species Keep Getting Discovered This Year - 3 Reasons Why

 3. Diversity of scientists is helping to diversify discoveries:

-Part of the reason why countries like China opened its borders to more scientific digs was thanks to the growing population of paleontologists from within the country.
-Whereas the industry was once predominantly men from Western countries, “now you have this huge group of young people in China, Argentina, and other places, studying dinosaurs,” Brusatte said.
-“And they’re making a lot of new discoveries.”
+Part of the reason why countries like China opened their borders to more scientific digs was thanks to the growing population of palaeontologists from within the country.
+Whereas the industry was once predominantly men from Western countries, now you have this huge group of young people in China, Argentina, and other places, studying dinosaurs, Brusatte said.
+And they're making a lot of discoveries.
 Not only have scientists from China and other countries been able to open the door to new digging sites and advancements, but women have increasingly contributed to this year’s most important discoveries.
-“It used to be an old men’s club…”
+It used to be an old men’s club…

-DINOSAURS AND HUMANS DEFINITELY COEXISTED TOGETHER!
+DINOSAURS AND HUMANS COEXISTED TOGETHER!

 Dinosaurs is based on the stuff we've found so far.